-These are the settings we used to calibrate the 55" TCL P607 (55P607), and we expect them to be also good for the 50" version (50P607) and the 65" version (65P607) of the p series.
+These are the settings we used to calibrate the 55" TCL P607 (55P607).
 These setting are good for most content, from TV shows to movies and gaming.
 For gaming, some changes are needed to have the best input lag, and they are listed below.

 We used the 'Movie' picture mode to get as close as possible to our calibration goal.
 The 'TV brightness' was set to 'Darker' for our totally dark room, but you can set it to a brighter setting if you have a room with more light.
 The 'Picture Size' was left to 'Auto' since under this setting, the TV will adjust the picture size to match the screen size by itself.